 Where to eat and drink…

-Another staff favorite is WhisknLadle located on Wall St about a block away from our store.
+Local restaurant WhisknLadle is located on Wall St about a block away from our store.
 They have an amazing farm-to-table menu, tapas and drink specials in the bar area from 3pm until closing daily, and a friendly, knowledgeable staff.
 Their cocktail list features fresh produce and juices with inventive drink recipes.
 Their weekend brunch is a can’t-miss!

 Another neighborhood gem is Herringbone Restaurant on Herschel St. This is the best spot for a pre or post dinner cocktail.
 The owners transformed this previously abandoned warehouse into a gorgeous restaurant featuring exposed brick, intricate tile work and a lounge featuring 100 yr old olive trees!
 Herringbone offers an Italian seafood inspired menu with great wood-fired pizzas, oysters and an amazing seafood stew…yum.